CogniTechSystems/IntelliConnectExamples/RPI4/LED/README.md

 # Data Structure

 IoT devices that connect to IntelliConnect must have a uniform data structure in a format that IntelliConnect can read.
-Below is the data format for a device that has sensors:
+Below is the data format for a device that has actuators:

 ```
 {
     "_id": "IntelliConnect Device ID",
     "Data": [{
-        "Sensor": "Camera",
+        "Actuator": "LED",
         "Data": {
-            "Detected": "The ID Of The User Detected or 0"
+            "State": "State (ON or OFF)"
         }
     }],
     "State": {